 Ashley received her J.D. from the Schulich School of Law at Dalhousie University in 2014.
 Prior to that, she completed a B.A.
 (Honours) at the University of Guelph, majoring in Criminal Justice and Public Policy.
 While at Dalhousie, Ashley was the recipient of the Robert E Bamford Memorial Prize for academic excellence and commitment to the Law School community.

-Ashley is a member of the Ontario Bar Association and the Canadian Association of Labour Lawyers.
-Ashley is also a current member of the Executive for the OBA Constitutional Civil Liberties and Human Rights Section.
+Ashley is a member of the Ontario Bar Association, the Law Union of Ontario and the Canadian Association of Labour Lawyers.
+Ashley is also a former member of the Executive for the OBA Constitutional Civil Liberties and Human Rights Section.